 In creating the Aloy Modern Thai concept, it was important for us that we showed the evolution and accessible sophistication of modern Thai cooking in our menu.
 From seafood, to Kobe beef, to Colorado lamb and local vegetarian fair, our dishes represent the best of Bangkok’s cosmopolitan treats– with, of course, or own bit of flare.

-Sustainability And Community:
+Sustainability And Community

 We work closely with local farmers and ranchers as well as community-based food advocates to bring sustainable, humane, and healthy choices to Denver diners.
 With a seasonal menu of slow-cooked foods that are as good for the earth as they are for those eating them, we focus on bringing health and happiness to our guests, employees and community.
 In addition to our sustainable operations, we believe in helping sustain a community through supporting groups like Colorado Les Dames D’Escoffier’s scholarship program, Slow Food Denver’s school Seed to Table Program, and many others.
-In keeping with our beliefs, we hold Community Night ever Monday where 20% of $30 three-course meals are given to the charity of the month.
+In keeping with our beliefs, we hold Community Night every Monday where 20% of $30 three-course meals are given to the charity of the month.
 We invite you to attend.